ShaneON/github-search/README.md

 I removed my testing auth token from the headers in the adapters.
 It was just as follows 'Authorization': 'token foobar'.

+I tested the app mostly using 'rails' and my own github account name 'shaneon'.